Chinatowns in Canada

 Chinatowns in Canada generally exist in the large cities of Vancouver, Ottawa, Calgary, Edmonton, Toronto, and Montreal, and existed in some smaller towns throughout the history of Canada.
 Prior to 1900, almost all Chinese were located in British Columbia, but have spread throughout Canada thereafter.
 From 1923 to 1967, immigration from China was suspended due to exclusion laws.
 In 1997, the handover of Hong Kong to China caused many from there to flee to Canada due to uncertainties.
+Between 1881 and 1884, over 17, 0000 Chinese immigrants arrived in Canada to build the Canadian pacific Railway, and later to maintain it.
 Canada had about 25 Chinatowns across the country between the 1930s to 1940s, some of which have ceased to exist.

 History

 Chinatowns have existed in Canada since the 1850s, with the first recorded visit in 1788.
 The first Chinese landed on the Canadian west coast in 1788 and have integrated with the Canadian multicultural society.

 Major timeline for Chinese Canadian history is: